 Very few have claimed to have successfully created the Philosopher’s Stone, Nicholas Flamel and his wife Perenelle Flamel being one.

 As the story goes, Nicholas was a scribe who came across an old manuscript with unique alchemy symbols that he could not translate.
 So he set off to find an alchemist who could!
 He studied with a Jewish alchemist named Canches who passed away after three years of teaching Flamel what he knew.

 Nicholas returned to his wife and according to them, in 1382, was able to turn base metal into silver.
 A few months later, they turned base metal into gold.
 Interestingly, the Flamels did become quite wealthy in their later years…

-The symbol for the Philosopher’s Stone was made up of images representing each element – small circle for water, square for earth, triangle for fire, and the largest circle for air.
+The symbol for the Philosopher’s Stone was made up of images representing each element – a small circle for water, a square for earth, a triangle for fire, and the largest circle for air.

 Interesting Historical Fact

 Some of the most important of these [alchemy laboratory] devices were invented some time in the first century BCE by a Jewish alchemist in Alexandria, a woman named Miriam.